-(Note: To learn about how to display future rates, please visit the help article here)
+Note: To learn how to see future rates, visit the help article here.

 What Are Futures?

 Future rates are simply a view of the valid rate prices contained in our database that extend into the future.
 When Xeneta collects prices from clients after their tendering process, these contracts can sometimes have a starting date in the future, rather than the past or relatively-near-present time.
 Once these prices are entered into Xeneta's database and aggregated into rates for benchmarking, the past and present rates are displayed in search results, and the future rates are available for the next three months from today's date by using the Show Futures feature.

 There is no speculation involved with futures; they are merely a view of current contracts that have validity periods extending into the future.

 Future rates are displayed for up to three months into the future.

 While the future rates we have may extend beyond the three-month window, there isn’t necessarily a reason to visualize them on the graph.

 If the displayed rates have been contracted within three months and three months of futures are displayed, it can be assumed that the rate could be valid for at least an additional six months (3+3+6 = 12-month contract).

 In the case where we know a contract will begin in the next three months, there’s strategic value in knowing that the price reflects the recent market.